 Microsoft respects its users’ privacy and thus give them full control over the privacy settings of your Microsoft Account.
 If you want to stay away from the online threats and perils, it is very important to keep your online accounts safe and secure.
 Never forget to adjust the privacy settings as soon as you create an online account.

 A sure-fire method to control your personal information online is to stop handing it over to other authorities but it may not always be possible to withhold information.
 One way to limit the potential privacy implications is to configure privacy settings.
 Services from Microsoft allow you to control the amount of personal information you want to share online or data, an organization collects via your account.

-The Microsoft Account is used to sign in, into your Outlook.com, Hotmail.com and other email IDs.
-It can also be used to sign into other Microsoft services and devices like Windows computers, Xbox Live, Windows Phone and so on.
+The Microsoft Account is used to sign in, to your Outlook.com, Hotmail.com and other email IDs.
+It can also be used to sign in to other Microsoft services and devices like Windows computers, Xbox Live, Windows Phone and so on.
 We have already seen some security steps which can be taken for Microsoft Account protection.
 Today, in this post we will talk about the privacy settings that Microsoft Account has to offer.

 Microsoft Account Privacy Settings

 Microsoft respects its users’ privacy and thus gives them full control over the privacy settings of your Account.
 So, it becomes particularly important to understand how your privacy settings work and how to control them.

 - Go to the Microsoft Account Privacy page.

 - Scroll down to Marketing Preferences section.